The idea of business as a force for good may be gaining traction worldwide. But how does that look like in practice?

 As with many other goods we consume, it turns out that it’s predominantly others (and I don’t mean our dinner guests) who have to deal with the negative side effects of phones.

-Your cell phone’s dirty secret (that has nothing to do with nude pictures)
+Business as a force for good civil war: your cell phone’s dirty secret (that has nothing to do with nude pictures)

 Reports about the dirty secrets behind our cell phones have been around for a long time.
 For instance, in 2011, The Atlantic asked: “Is Your Cell Phone Fueling Civil War in Congo?”